REFORM: REfractive Foundation of Relativity and Mechanics

 david@bigbadaboom.ca | www.bigbadaboom.ca

 License: arXiv.org perpetual, non-exclusive license 1.0.
 Non-commercial use (e.g., education, videos) encouraged with attribution to David Barbeau.
-Commercial use requires permission—contact @stoic_david on X.
+Commercial use requires permission.

 1. Introduction: The Need for Reform